mozilla/experimenter-docs/docs/feature-variables-and-me.md

 When the feature is being tested, QA testers are going to want to configure the features within bounds and tolerances set by the designs and the engineers.

-Finally, when the feature is part of experiments, then the experiment owner, setting the branches in Experimenter needs to be able configure the branches with variables with spellings and organization that match the app.
+Finally, when the feature is part of experiments, then the experiment owner, setting the branches in Experimenter needs to be able configure the branches with variables with spellings and organization that match the app implementation.

 It's strongly recommended that you keep a track of these identifiers and descriptions of the configurability of each of the features in at least one place.
+After implementing a configurable feature, it should probably live with the code repository, so it can versioned and tracked with the code.

 > 👋 Unimplemented
 >
-> The Nimbus team has a few ideas about this, for documenting the features in an app in a machine readable format, tentantively called the Manifest.
+> The Nimbus team has a few ideas about this, for documenting the features in an app in a machine readable format, tentatively called the Manifest.
 We're thinking:
 >
-> 1. generating code for app developers to use in configuration.
+> 1. generating code for app developers to use in app code
+    - managing defaults values
+    - removing magic strings
+> 2. automating the registering of feature ids to Experimenter
+    - currently this needs an Experimenter reviewer or admin.
-> 2. generating UI for experimenters to use in experiment design
+> 3. generating Experimenter UI for experimenters to use in experiment branch design
-> 3. generating UI for QA to use in feature testing and local development.
+> 4. generating on-device tools for feature testing, branch design and local development.
 >
 > We're in the early stages of planning this, so would love to hear some feedback or ideas you may have.